 I was determined to make a difference rather than merely make a living.
 In dentistry, I have found an excellent way of fulfilling that ambition.
 My practical training in India was undertaken in rural villages, prisons, and other institutions.
 I found great satisfaction in turning grimaces of pain into smiles of relief and gratitude.
-I am also very excited to be part of a profession in which techniques and materials are advancing so rapidly for the benefit of patients.
+I am also extremely excited to be part of a profession in which techniques and materials are advancing so rapidly for the benefit of patients.
 I have never regretted my decision to enter dentistry and now seek the skills and knowledge to enable me to practice here in the USA.

-After graduation, I worked as a dentist in two clinics in India for nearly two years.
+After graduation, I worked as a dentist in two clinics in India for two years.
 During this time, I extended my experience by undertaking procedures like root canal treatments, crown preparation; composite and amalgam restoration; complete and removable prosthesis preparation, and treatment planning.
-I also gained experience in clinic financial management and overseeing laboratory work.
+I also gained experience in clinic fiscal management and overseeing laboratory work.

 Since coming to the U.S. in 2012, I have qualified and worked as a Dental Assistant.
 This has provided me with an understanding of the U.S. dental ‘environment’ and allowed me to observe the techniques used by excellent and dedicated dentists.
 This has also provided me with insight concerning the perspective of the dental assistant and the importance of their role.
-I have worked as a Dental Assistant for a dentist who uses a mobile clinic to treat the residents of nursing homes in Texas and have thoroughly enjoyed this experience.
+I have worked as a Dental Assistant for a dentist who uses a mobile clinic to treat the residents of nursing homes in Texas and has thoroughly enjoyed this experience.
 Taking the clinic to the patient seems to be an excellent way of providing treatment to underserved rural communities, and it is my intention, once qualified to work in the U.S., to operate such a clinic here.
 I also hope to be able to assist Indian dentists in setting up mobile clinics for rural and isolated communities back home.
 I intend to spend some time each year providing free work in India throughout my career.

-I have also been able to ‘shadow’ an expert dentist in the U.S. who has generously given significant time to my extended informal training in the U.S. I have also attended dental conferences and extensive reading of professional journals to keep abreast of current developments in such a fast-changing professional environment.
+I have also been able to ‘shadow’ an expert dentist in the U.S. who has generously given considerable time to my extended informal training in the U.S. I have also attended dental conferences and extensive reading of professional journals to keep abreast of current developments in such a fast-changing professional environment.